stroemlind/popquiz/README.md

 * Git: Git is used to create backups of the project and ensure that all versions of the project is pushed to GitHub
 * DevTools: Dev Tools is used to look over the development of the website, debugging problems, and try different approaches to issues that would occur during the process.
 * Auto Prefixer: Auto Prefixer is an application used at the end of the project to give the CSS code some extra properties when used on different browsers.
+* Unicorn Revealer: Unicorn Revealer is used to find bugs on the websites responsiveness and to see how the CSS properties for the website worked.

 ## Testing
 For testing, there was always a tab open with the website preview through Gitpod port 8000.
 To check up on my code and see if it worked as I wanted.